sswam/allemande/doc/README-allemande.md

-# Electric Barbarella
+# Allemande

 ## What is this?

-This is a work-in-progress AI chat system based on [point-alpaca](https://github.com/pointnetwork/point-alpaca).
+This is a work-in-progress AI software toolkit in the UNIX tradition.

-See that page for info on obtaining the weights.

-I am also including some of my other AI tools.

 ## What's in the box?

-- Voice and in-editor text chat with an AI model Barbarella (point-alpaca), or you can call her whatever you like.
+- Voice and in-editor text chat with an AI model (e.g. point-alpaca).
 - Shell tools for ChatGPT 3.5 and GPT-4.
 - An OCR script that uses GPT for proofreading.
 - video-to-flashcards: Automatically generate Anki flashcards from YouTube videos (up to 15 minutes or so).